technodono/Potatobot/README.md

     pip3 install pyfrc

+If you've already installed it you should make sure you're using the latest from time to time:

+    pip3 install pyfrc --upgrade

 To use the joystick you need pygame.
 If you have hombrew on OSX, you can install it _with python3 support_ using:

     brew install pygame --with-python3

+# Running in the simulator

+Do this:

+    python3 robot.py sim

 #Deployment